-The cut of a diamond is then given one of five gradings: excellent, very good, good, fair, and poor.
+The cut of a round brilliant diamond (and only a round brilliant diamond) is then given one of five gradings: excellent, very good, good, fair, and poor.

 - Excellent: These diamonds are pristinely cut with the correct proportions to maximize the fire, sparkle, and brilliance in the diamond.

 - Very Good: Diamonds with this grade are beautifully cut.
 They are very similar to excellent-grade diamonds, although slightly less quality.

 - Good: These diamonds are cut in such a way that gives some sparkle to the stone, but may be disproportionate in some areas.
 Because of these inconsistencies, Parikh cautions that she would never sell a diamond with a good cut grade for an engagement ring.